WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Introduction

-First, as LLMs span across multiple GPUs, a prewarmed model requires the availability of all GPUs that host its weights.
-Therefore, the allocation of a GPU to one model invalidates other models residing on it.
-Although only a single weight partition of these invalidated models becomes unavailable, the entire prewarming effort for these models is wasted because a rapid startup requires all partitions simultaneously.
-Given the unpredictability of short-term requests, such interference among colocated models significantly complicates the prewarming decisions for universal GPU workers.
+Leveraging this high predictability, we propose a proactive autoscaling approach centered on \textit{LLM prewarming} to bridge the gap between resource efficiency and inference performance.
+Instead of reacting to request arrivals, the system provisions model replicas in anticipation of forecasted load spikes.
+When the predicted future demand of a specific model exceeds its current capacity, the system proactively launches backup replicas on idle GPUs, enabling the cluster to directly serve potential bursts without delay.

+Nevertheless, maintaining exclusive backup replicas for every model is resource-intensive and restricts prewarming scalability.
+To address this, we introduce \textit{one-for-many GPU prewarming}, which loads parameters from multiple models into the memory of a single GPU.
+Once a specific model encounters a request burst, it can immediately instantiate an active serving instance using its pre-loaded weights.
+The system then evicts non-target parameters to guarantee exclusive GPU access for the active instance.
+Since evicting irrelevant weights is substantially faster than loading weights on demand, one-for-many GPU prewarming improves inference performance while reducing the GPU resources required for prewarming.

+While prewarming has been extensively adopted to reduce cold start latency for serverless functions~\cite{sosp23_xfaas,rainbowcake,catalyzer,mitosis}, adapting this technique to LLMs introduces two unique challenges: \begin{enumerate}[leftmargin=*] \item \textbf{Cross-model prewarming interference}.
+LLMs are often distributed across multiple GPUs (e.g., via tensor parallelism).
+A prewarmed model is only functional if \textbf{all} its constituent GPUs are available.
+Consequently, allocating a single GPU to one model evicts and invalidates multiple other prewarmed models that reside on this GPU, leading to cross-model prewarming interference that complicates placement decisions.

-Second, as LLM workloads are dynamic, a GPU that has just been released may be quickly reallocated to other models.
-In production, LLM requests can increase 5$\times$ within 2 seconds~\cite{blitzscale}, which leaves a short time window for prewarming new models.
-Due to large LLM checkpoints, most prewarming cannot complete before the GPU is allocated again, leading to limited successful prewarming.
+\item \textbf{Transient prewarming windows}.
+LLM workloads are extremely volatile.
+For example, LLM requests can surge 5$\times$ within two seconds in production~\cite{blitzscale}.
+This leaves a narrow window to prepare new models.
+Given the massive size of LLM checkpoints, most prewarming attempts fail to complete before the next allocation cycle, resulting in wasted effort and failed prewarming. \end{enumerate}

-To address these challenges, we propose \sysname, a multi-LLM serving system designed to unleash the potential of one-for-many GPU prewarming.
-To reduce the prewarming interference among LLMs, \sysname adopts an evict-aware model placement strategy that prohibits partially overlapping GPU sets during model placement.
-The strategy minimizes interference by tightly coupling every two colocated models, and maximizes the prewarming performance under potential evictions by isolating high-priority prewarming models.
+To address these challenges, we present \sysname, a multi-LLM serving system designed to unleash the potential of one-for-many GPU prewarming.
+To mitigate cross-model interference, \sysname formulates the model placement problem and employs a prewarming algorithm that maximizes the prewarming efficacy under potential evictions by strategically isolating high-priority models.